brown-band/website/pages/scripts/2021-2022/fall/dartmouth.md

 Deserves to drive a Lexus\
 Frances, dearest, we don’t deserve you.

-It's time for us to talk about Charlie.\
+It’s time for us to talk about Charlie.\
-It's true that we've never seen him in a Harley.\
+It’s true that we’ve never seen him in a Harley.\
 The freshmen he scares\
 With his peculiar glares\
 Thanks for safewalking us down a dark alley.